highkite/pdfAnnotate/README.md

 | Paramater   |     Type      |  Description |
 |----------|-------------|------|
 | fileName | string |  Specify a file name of the file.
 By default it is called 'output.pdf'. |

+### <a name="tobuffer"></a>toBuffer(...)

+The toBuffer method returns a Buffer of the adapted PDF document.
+Buffer could used to createWriteStream or to save adapted PDF document easily

 # <a name="HowWorks"></a>How does the Library Works? -- Head Jump into the Rabbit Hole